Workflomics/DemoKit/data/inputs/README.md

   A Gene Association File (GAF) containing annotation information for human genes.

 - **msi-example.jpg**, **msi-example.png**, **msi-example.tiff**
   An image file used in the MSI example workflow.
+This image is taken from SCiLS™ Lab, extracted from [MALDI Imaging datasets](https://www.bruker.com/en/applications/academia-life-science/imaging/maldi-imaging.html).